mvcds/my-library/carreer/achieving-goals/Habit.md

-As it's mentally expensive for animals to do new stuff, evolution has equipped us with habits: automation of our own behaviors.
+As it's mentally expensive for animals to do new stuff, evolution has equipped us with habits: automation of our own [[behavior]]s.

 Some habits are bad, and you might make a [[Goal]] to get rid of them; but some are good to the point that you want to do them daily.